Khiara Keating: Club career

+Manchester City

+2021–2023; first-team debut and loan periods

 Keating made appearances on the bench for Manchester City, during the 2020–21 season, before being loaned out to National League North's AFC Fylde at the start of the next season.

 Due to a long injury list at Manchester City however she was recalled after a short period and a few appearances as cover for more senior players.
 She made her debut for the side on 12 January 2022, starting in a FA Women's League Cup against Leicester City.
 A few days later on 16 January 2022 she made her league debut with 90 minutes against Aston Villa.

 In January 2023, Keating joined Coventry United on loan until the end of the 2022–23 Women's Championship season, making four appearances in total of the club.

-2023–2024
+2023–2026

-In October 2023, she was nominated for WSL Player of the Month for the 2023–2024 season.
+In October 2023, Keating was nominated for WSL Player of the Month for the 2023–2024 season.
 In November, she signed a three-year extension with City, after starting in the first six games of the season, describing her breakthrough as surreal.

 As of December 2023, Keating had the third-highest save percentage of the league for the season, and according to Goal.com, is part of an entirely new generation of goalkeepers.
 She became City's first-choice goalkeeper after displacing Ellie Roebuck.

 In the fifth round of the 2023–24 FA Cup against Arsenal on 11 February 2024, Keating provided a "worldie" performance.
 Her series of saves were met with critical acclaim, being described as a hero, and playing a starring role to secure a 1–0 victory.